dea-ll/GeGraphs/README.md

 No patient-derived sequencing data are distributed with this repository.

-The repository should not contain:

-- patient BAM or CRAM files;
-- FASTQ files;
-- patient-derived BED or VCF files;
-- phenotype or clinical information;
-- patient/sample identifiers;
-- internal sample lists;
-- institutional usernames or email addresses;
-- internal server paths;
-- credentials or confidential resources.

-Only synthetic, public or explicitly cleared demonstration data should be placed in `inst/extdata/`.
+The repository does not contain patient BAM/CRAM/FASTQ files, patient-derived SV files, clinical information, patient identifiers, credentials or internal infrastructure information.

+The GENCODE and MANE resources bundled with the complete R package are **reference annotation resources and are not patient-derived data**.

 ---

 ## 🚀 Release

-The current packaged R source release is:

 ### GeGraphs v0.2.9

+The complete packaged R source is available here:

 👉 **[GitHub Release — GeGraphs v0.2.9](https://github.com/dea-ll/GeGraphs/releases/tag/v0.2.9)**